kasia-postdata/lyrics_mlm_finetuning/GloVe/README.md

 3) Spanish poetry - from Averell (no. 2,3,5,6)
 75955 stanzas

-For the second smaller model we used only lyrics and poetry ( 2),3) )
+For models to compare we trained also: small model with only poetry and

 ## Training